fit-r2lab/demo-cefore/README.md

 Then, wait for a few minutes, and when the script invites you to do so:

 Run on the ns-3 R2lab node (fit32 by default):

 * /root/NS3/source/ns-3-dce/waf  --run dce-cefore-test

+Note that the log file will be at /root/NS3/source/ns-3-dce/files-3/tmp/cefgetstream-thuputLog-1262304001100000

-Run on the publisher container:
+Then, run on the publisher container:

 * cefnetdstart
 * cefputfile ccn:/streaming/test -f ./publisher/sample.mp4 -r 1